FAA Medical Certification

 UND Aerospace Anti-Drug Program

-While flying at UND, you will be part of our drug and alcohol misuse prevention program.
+While flying at UND, students will be part of our drug and alcohol misuse prevention program.
 As in the aerospace industry, our goal is to use education and deterrence to maintain a safe training environment.
 The program is similar to mandatory drug and alcohol testing conducted at air carriers and air traffic control centers.
 Our program reflects our commitment to the aviation industry's demand for a "no tolerance" environment and our regard for safety standards.
-Also, if you receive a drug or alcohol violation, you may be suspended from flight training for several months.
-This can negatively impact your training costs as well as your efforts to graduate on time.
+Also, if students receive a drug or alcohol violation, they may be suspended from flight training for several months.
+This can negatively impact training costs as well as efforts to graduate on time.

 Recent changes in some state's laws allow recreational use of marijuana as well as medical marijuana prescriptions.
 According to the FAA, marijuana use, even with a prescription, is a violation of the medical certificate requirements.
 According to UND policy, any marijuana use is in violation of the Drug Policy.